dy46/VOOGASalad/DESIGN/USE_CASES_EXTRA.md

   > Select a Path in the Path menu (mouse action), opens up a Color Picker, selection of a Color then calls setColor and update methods on the Path to update its color.

 10. Auth Environment can change CSS stylesheet
   > Appearance menu has a 'Change Skin' button that opens up a FileChooser.
-The File returned by the FileChooser (filtered to .css files) will then be used to update the View window's scene with a .setStylesheet() method call
+The File returned by the FileChooser (filtered to .css files) will then be used to update the View window's scene with a .setStylesheet() method call.

+11. Auth Environment can add in AI
+  > When Units have the choice of taking multiple paths, instead of random selection, they can use AI to make their choice.
+In the Unit customization window, there will be a button with event handler that takes in the input AI name (ex. 'distanceHeuristicAI') and will instantiate an instance of that class using Reflection.
+The created Unit will then have its AI componenet set to that.

+12. Auth Environment can rename the Game
+  > In a Settings menu item, an event handler for 'Rename Game' button will open up a new Window with a prompt for the Game Name.
+Upon completion, an event handler will call IGameData's .getSettings() method and then .setName() to update.

+13. Auth Environment can clear/reset the current Game
+  > The current IGameData object is replaced with a new default instance.
+All frontend views and editor windows that are populated from this central Game object will now be given the corresponding default version of their storage object.

 ### Game Player Use Cases